Production

 Entry to the programme is by interview only and we accept a small number of students each year into the programme to allow us to focus our teaching on each individual’s development.

 The programme runs across the Scottish academic year from August to June, and there are two comprehensive levels of study available depending on your ability and experience.
-Many students who graduate form our programme go on to study as an undergraduate student at the RCS in either the BA Production Technology Management or BA Production Art and Design.
+Many students who graduate from our programme go on to study as undergraduate students at the RCS in either the BA Production Technology Management or BA Production Art and Design.

 Contact us